neehhaa06/Enhance-the-performance-of-the-TFHE-rs-library/README.md

 - Cargo (Rust package manager)
 - AVX512 compatible hardware (for optimized performance)

+Here’s a brief overview of the project structure:

+    src/: Contains the source code for the library. lib.rs: The main entry point that exposes the public API. integer_ops.rs: Implements SIMD-based addition and Karatsuba multiplication. polynomial.rs: Handles polynomial precomputation.
+        keyswitch.rs: Contains parallel keyswitching operations.

+    benches/: Contains benchmarking code to evaluate performance improvements.

+    tests/: Contains unit tests for validating the functionality of different components.

+    Cargo.toml: The configuration file for Rust's package manager and build system.

+    README.md: Provides an overview of the project, setup instructions, and usage guidelines.

 Usage
 Import the library in your Rust project: